Renormalized Energy and Asymptotic Expansion of Optimal Logarithmic Energy on the Sphere: Introduction

 These assumptions ensure that a unique minimizer $\mu_V$ of $I_V$ exists and that it has compact support.

 Recently, Hardy and Kuijlaars \cite{Hardy2} (see also \cite{Hardy}) proved that if one replaces \eqref{classicgrowth} by the so-called weak growth assumption

 then $I_V$ still admits a unique minimizer, which may no longer have compact support.
-Moreover Bloom, Levenberg and Wielonsky \cite{Bloom:2014qy} proved that the classical Frostman type inequalities still hold in this case.\\
+Moreover Bloom, Levenberg and Wielonsky \cite{Bloom:2014qy} proved that the classical Frostman type inequalities still hold in this case.
+These results make use of the stereographic projection, a method already used by Rakhmanov, Saff and Zhou in \cite{Electsphere} to prove separation properties of optimal configurations on spheres.\\

 Coming back to the minimum of the discrete energy $w_n$, its relation to the minimum of $I_V$ is that as $n\to +\infty$, the minimum of $w_n$ is equivalent to $n^2 \min I_V$.
 The next term in the asymptotic expansion of $w_n$ was derived by Sandier and Serfaty \cite{2DSandier} in the classical case \eqref{classicgrowth}, it reads